Copyright © 2012 Robert B. Thompson. All rights reserved.

-According to the New Testament, the Gospel of the Kingdom has to do with attaining to immortality in the body, not with going to live in Heaven.
+According to the New Testament, the Gospel of the Kingdom concerns attaining to immortality in the body, not with going to live in Heaven.
 How did we get so far off?

 In the way of righteousness there is life; along that path is immortality.
 (Proverbs 12:28)

-The verse above sets forth the issue.
+The verse above describes the issue.
 The issue is that of righteous behavior.
 It is the importance of righteous behavior in our salvation that has been lost, largely through the unscriptural doctrine of lawless grace.

 Adam and Eve were alive physically.
 There was no sinful nature in them.
 If they had obeyed God, and had eaten of the Tree of Life, which is the Lord Jesus Christ, they would have been living in their bodies to the present day.
 Paradise would still be on the earth.
 We would have no sin nature.
 Think of it!